 Guest Vs. Lodger Vs. Tenant

 The problem, says Portman, is that police are extremely wary of forcibly removing someone from a property if there's even the slightest chance that they aren't a guest, but in fact a tenant.
 Because dragging a tenant out of their home without a court order is called a "self-help eviction," which is illegal and the tenant can sue both you and the cops.
-A tenant could also sue you if you throw his belongings out the house or change the locks.
+A tenant could also sue you if you throw their belongings out of the house or change the locks.

 All your freeloading house guest has to say is that they've been helping pay for groceries or watching your dog when you go away for the weekend (whether or not it's true).
 Even if there's no written lease and no rent has changed hands, they can claim that they are a tenant or a "lodger."
 A lodger is someone who rents a room in a home where the owner also lives.
 Tenants have their own standalone unit.